 The City will provide a two and one-half percent (2.5%) of base pay certificate pay incentive to Fire Unit employees who obtain and maintain a CSTI Hazardous Materials Specialist certification.
-Such payment will commence upon written proof that must be submitted to the Human Resources department, through the Fire Chief.
+Such payment will commence upon attainment or upon successful completion of the initial 18-month probationary period, whichever is later.
+Wwritten proof that must be submitted to the Human Resources department, through the Fire Chief.